 - The perils your policy insures against.

-Insurance binder v’s declarations page
+Insurance binder VS your declaration page

-Well yes, except a declaration page is just a summary of your policy and it will generally be issued by your insurance company after the underwriting process is complete.
+Well, yes, except a declaration page is just a summary of your policy and it will generally be issued by your insurance company after the underwriting process is complete.

-Think of your insurance binder like a temporary driving license so you can get out on the road and start driving, while the declarations page is similar to your permanent driving license.
+Think of your home insurance binder like a temporary driving license so you can get out on the road and start driving, while the declarations page is similar to your permanent driving license.